superfly/docs/flyctl/cmd/flyctl_create.md

   -h, --help             help for create
       --name string      The app name to use
       --network string   Specify custom network id
-      --org string       The organization to operate on
+  -o, --org string       The organization to operate on
 ~~~

 ## Global Options